Goodyear Reliant tires look like a decent Walmart-exclusive at an attractive price

 On paper, the Goodyear Reliant has all the right ingredients for a decent all-season: an optimized all-season-specific tread pattern, a good rubber compound, deep grooves for water, and an affordable price.

-All the reviews thus far, taken in its totality, hint that the Goodyear Reliant is a decent all-season that might have a bit of road noise at higher speeds if you’re that tire shopper with slightly unrealistic expectations.
+All the reviews thus far, taken in its totality, hint that the Goodyear Reliant is a decent all-season that might come with compromises.

-As with most budget all-seasons, don’t expect Continental ContiProContact or Pilot Sport Cup 2 levels of performance on your school run but, for most errands and that semi-annual trip to Yosemite, the Goodyear Reliant should be more than enough and then some.
+Don’t expect Continental ContiProContact or Pilot Sport Cup 2 levels of performance but, for day-to-day driving and that semi-annual trip to Yosemite, Goodyear Reliants should be, at best, good enough.

 Do you own Goodyear Reliants?
-Let me know your .02 in the comments below.
+Let me know your .02 in the comments below, good or bad.